 Value Added Tax rules

 VAT is a transaction tax levied on sale of most goods and services.
 The standard rate is 20%.
-If your VATable turnover exceeds the registration threshold (£85,000 per annum) you must become VAT-registered and comply with Making Tax Digital regulations which apply from April 2019 onwards.
+If your VATable turnover exceeds the registration threshold (£85,000 per annum) you must become VAT-registered and comply with Making Tax Digital regulations which came into force in April 2019.
 Even if your turnover is lower, becoming VAT-registered can sometimes be financially beneficial for your business, providing your customers are VAT-registered (otherwise they'll simply have to pay more).

 All businesses pay VAT on most purchases ('input tax'), while registered businesses charge VAT on their goods and services ('output tax').
 VAT-registered businesses pay HMRC the difference between the output tax charged and input tax paid.